Bangladesh Air Force Museum: Notable collections

 Additionally, the museum houses aircraft such as FT-5, MiG-21, Gnat, F-6, and A5-III.

+Aquarium Park

+Aquarium Park, inaugurated on 28 August 2026, is situated inside the Bangladesh Air Force Museum.
+The Park currently contains many water species including fresh-water fishes & sharks, non-indigenous birds like macaws & lovebirds, and a 40 ft high artificial waterfall.
+Visitors can capture Images with macaws and feed the fishes.
+Currently, the inaugural entry fee is 150৳ for all people aged above two, which would become 200৳ after 27 September 2026, with 50% discount available for students in study tour.

 Museum schedule

 The museum is open from Monday to Saturday, from 2:00 pm to 8:00 pm, and remains closed every Sunday except on special occasions.
 Visitors can enter the museum with a ticket priced at 50 BDT.
 Additionally, for 30 BDT, visitors can board the helicopters or aircraft inside the museum.